CalvinW777/ChessInC/README.md

 ChessInc is a fully functional chess engine and graphical interface written in **C using Raylib**.
 The project focuses on implementing **complete chess rules and move validation from scratch**, with a clean and modular architecture.

-The goal of ChessInc is to serve as a learning project for:
+The goal of ChessInC is to serve as a learning project for:

 - Game engine logic
 - Chess rule implementation